What is Rheumatoid Arthritis (RA) ?

 It is a safe and gentle form of therapy which stops your inflammation, pain and swelling.
 It incorporates with rehabilitation exercises to stretch and strengthen your body, muscles and joints with our IPX machine.
 The IPX machine helps you to gain back normal function to carry out your daily activities like walking, working or doing house chores.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Rheumatoid Arthritis, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Rheumatoid Arthritis, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.